 Philip Tinari (UCCA Director)

-Philip Tinari has served as Director of Ullens Center for Contemporary Art (UCCA), the museum at the heart of Beijing’s 798 Art District, since late 2011.
+Philip Tinari has served as Director of UCCA, the museum at the heart of Beijing’s 798 Art District, since late 2011.
 In his six-year tenure, he has mounted more than sixty exhibitions and organized a wide range of public programs and development activities.
 Prior to joining UCCA, he was founding editor of LEAP, the internationally distributed, bilingual art magazine published by the Modern Media Group.
 He is a contributing editor of Artforum, having previously served as founding editor of that magazine’s online Chinese edition, artforum.com.cn.
 Tinari was named a Young Global Leader by the World Economic Forum in 2015 and to the Public Intellectuals Program of the National Committee on U.S.-China Relations in 2016.

 Xinhua Publishing House